 At Rose Green Infant school we also have one designated pupil per term representing the class in 'Linking Voices'.
-Each member of 'Linking Voices' is part of a class meeting every two weeks and then the group meet every two weeks to discuss the ideas with the deputy head.
+Each member of 'Linking Voices' is part of a regular class meeting and then the group meet every few weeks to discuss the class ideas with the deputy head.
 We value each child at school and giving them this opportunity to contribute to school life celebrates their own views and suggestions.